jackson-harris-iii/staking-rewards-viewer/README.md

 | 3 | Tooltips/Helpers | Create tooltips to explain the different functions that each input of the app has. |
 | 4 | Testing | Write tests to confirm the application behaves as expected |
 | 5 | IPFS | Create a version of the application that will work on IPFS|

-- **Compatibility**:
-  - It should be easy to extend the underlying script and the UI should be flexible enough to incorporate that (e.g., adding another column in the data output).
-- **Hosting**
-    - Centralized and preferably decentralized (IPFS).
-- **Testing**
-    - Test if the code behaves as expected.